Firm Shui (A Fancy Way We Say "Blog")

-Partnering with organizations that align with brand goals can be successful because there is power and recognition in numbers.
+Partnering with organizations that align with brand goals can be smart.
+There is power and recognition in numbers.
 A “partnership” entails that your business and the organization are working together towards a common goal and the more people cohesively working towards that goal the better.
 Do your research on what local organizations may make the most sense to work with.

 During a chaotic news cycle, media may be more likely to run coverage with community ties and less corporate spin.
-Non-profit partnerships can bridge the gap between the two, giving the media that much more of a reason to mention your business and showcase where you stand in your community and on the issues.
+Non-profit partnerships can bridge the gap between the two.
+This equates to giving the media that much more of a reason to mention your business and showcase where you stand in your community and on the issues.

 Whether this is your first go at media relations during an election or you’re a seasoned pro, we’re here to get you through any season.
 Contact The Firm Public Relations & Marketing today at firstname.lastname@example.org or 702.739.9933.